decaporg/decap-cms/website/content/docs/beta-features.md

 ### Limitations

-1. File collections currently only support `structure: single_file`.
+1. File collections support only `structure: single_file`.
 2. List widgets only support `i18n: true`. `i18n` configuration on sub fields is ignored.
 3. Object widgets only support `i18n: true` and `i18n` configuration should be done per field: